Biomedical-Image-Analysis-Project/Brain-Tumor-Detection/README.md

 # Brain-Tumor-Detection
 University course project.
 Dataset exploration, dataset preprocessing and deep learning models evaluation for brain tumor detection.
-Project is organized to run on Google Colaboratory.
+Result replication with notebooks is meant to be run on Google Colaboratory.

 Report paper is in ```docs```.